natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Yuudachi.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|127 mm/50 3rd Year Type (127 mm)}}

-The ''Yuudachi''<nowiki />'s main armament is comprised of five 127 mm Type 3 cannons in two dual and one single gun turret.
+The Yuudachi's main armament is comprised of five 127 mm Type 3 cannons in two dual and one single gun turret.
 Note that none of the turrets are superfiring, requiring a broadside to bring all guns to bear.

 The Type 3 cannon is the same one found on most of the modern IJN destroyers.
 Unfortunately, it suffers from multiple drawbacks such as slow reload and traverse speed.
 This makes the cannon relatively ineffective against aircraft, coupled with the lack of proximity fuse shells (only time-fused shells are available).
 It also does not have access to any armour-piercing rounds, limiting its effectiveness against heavy warships.
 The cannons will do just fine against destroyers and small craft, but the poor rate of fire will leave you unable to win against most other destroyers in a straight up gun battle.
 However, you are still much more well-armed than reserve destroyers, and can destroy most of them in an even fight.